Snowflake-Labs/sfquickstarts/site/sfguides/src/data-engineering-with-snowpark-python-intro/data-engineering-with-snowpark-python-intro.md

 ```

 ### Monitoring Tasks

+Now, after your dag is deployed, all the tasks in your dag will be running as per the defined schedule.
+However, as a Snowflake user, how can you peek into the success and failure of each run, look at the task run time, and more?

-So while you're free to create any operational or monitoring process you wish, Snowflake provides some rich task observability features in our Snowsight UI.
+Snowflake provides some rich task observability features in the Snowsight UI.
 Try it out for yourself by following these steps:

-* In the Snowsight navigation menu, click **Data** » **Databases**.
+- In the Snowsight navigation menu, click **Data** » **Databases**.
-* In the right pane, using the object explorer, navigate to a database and schema.
+- In the right pane, using the object explorer, navigate to a database and schema.
-* For the selected schema, select and expand **Tasks**.
+- For the selected schema, select and expand **Tasks**.
-* Select a task.
+- Select a task.
 Task information is displayed, including **Task Details**, **Graph**, and **Run History** sub-tabs.
-* Select the **Graph** tab.
+- Select the **Graph** tab.
 The task graph appears, displaying a hierarchy of child tasks.
-* Select a task to view its details.
+- Select a task to view its details.

 For more details, and to learn about viewing account level task history, please check out our [Viewing Task History](https://docs.snowflake.com/en/user-guide/ui-snowsight-tasks.html) documentation.